chris-bradley/dungeon_of_doom/README.md

 The project currently has a simple makefile in the `src` directory.
 It currently builds on Linux for Linux and Windows targets.
 The executables are currently also written to the `src` directory.
 Issue #16 exists for restructuring the build system.

 ### Requirements
- - requires `SDL2` and `SDL2_ttf` and their development libraries
+ - requires `SDL2` and `freetype` and their development libraries
- - Windows build also requires MinGW, freetype, iconv, png, bz2 and z
+ - Windows build also requires MinGW, iconv, png, bz2 and z

 ### Targets
  - The end target names for Linux are `game_module`, `character_creator` and `dungeon_generator`.